What to Write in a Journal When You Don't Know Where to Start

 Start with what's actually on your mind

-A more useful starting point is to ask: what is on my mind right now that I haven't said out loud?
+A more useful starting point than "write whatever comes to mind" is to ask: what is on my mind right now that I haven't said out loud?
 Not "what should I reflect on?"
 Not "what is meaningful?"
 Just: what is currently running in the background that hasn't been expressed anywhere?

-Prompts that work when nothing comes
+Twelve prompts that work when nothing comes

 A prompt gives your brain a specific door rather than asking it to locate the building.
-These are reliable starting points — not because they're profound, but because they're specific enough to generate a real response:
+These are reliable starting points — not because they're profound, but because they're specific enough to generate a real response.

 What am I most avoiding this week? — Avoidance is almost always interesting.
 The thing you're not doing usually has something worth looking at underneath it.

-If today had a theme, what would it be? — This works because it asks you to synthesise rather than invent.
+If today had a theme, what would it be? — This works because it asks you to summarise rather than invent.
 You already have a day's worth of experience; this prompt gives you a frame for it.

 When you want to write but have nothing to say